Torsion divisors of plane curves and Zariski pairs: Splitting numbers and proofs of main results

 In this section we translate the torsion properties into topological properties.
-Consequently, we prove main results in Introduction.
+Consequently, we prove the main results presented in Section \ref{sec:main}.
 We first define the splitting number of an irreducible curve for a cyclic cover.

 Let $\phi:X\to\PP^2$ be a cyclic cover of degree $n$ branched along a projective curve $\WCB$ given by a surjection $\theta:\pi_1(\PP^2\setminus \WCB)\twoheadrightarrow\ZZ_n$, where $\ZZ_n$ is the cyclic group of order $n$.
 Let $\WCB_\theta$ be the following divisor on $\PP^2$